AdrienTorris/awesome-blazor/README.md

 * [BlazorFileSaver](https://github.com/IvanJosipovic/BlazorFileSaver) - Blazor Component wrapper for FileSaver.js.

 ## Videos
+* [Let's Learn Blazor: Getting Started](https://www.youtube.com/watch?v=zbXESHQQVsE) - July 29, 2019 - In this video, we install Blazor and create our first Blazor application.
+Watch as I try to understand how Blazor startup works, create bindings, and add event handlers.
 * [Why use Blazor?](https://clips.twitch.tv/WealthyDeliciousNeanderthalPhilosoraptor) - July 24, 2019 - Why use Blazor?
 Live on Twitch by Jeffrey T. Fritz.
 * [Build Your First Web Application with Blazor](https://www.youtube.com/watch?v=aqSinXoStAU) - July 22, 2019 - Join Jeff Fritz as he takes you through the steps to build your first application that runs IN the browser with C# and Blazor.
 By the end of this video, you'll learn how to build a next-generation SPA (single-page application) using HTML, CSS, JavaScript interop, and Blazor.
 * [Reporting with a CSS grid and converting to Blazor Client-Side technology](https://www.twitch.tv/videos/455920947) - July 21, 2019 - Reporting with a CSS grid and converting to Blazor Client-Side technology.